iamfortune/color-game/README.md

 # color-game
-a color guessing game built with javascript
+a color guessing game built with javascript, css for styles and standard markup